What is an Arduino ?

 Summary

-This post is just just small drop of information about arduino and introduction to arduino and related products, As you can see, the sky’s pretty much the limit !.
-And it is depend on you that how much you go into the rabbit hole.
+This post is a just small drop of information about Arduino and introduction to Arduino and related products, As you can see, the sky’s pretty much the limit !.
+And it is depend on you that how much you go deeper into the rabbit hole.

 References